chrismaddern/hacker-table/README.md

 Author
 ------
-Tina Pastelero is a technology and financial services professional based in San Francisco, CA.
+Tina Pastelero is based in San Francisco, CA.